Introduction

 Other fuel gauges often calculate the capacity based on the battery voltage, which is very inaccurate. - The capacity is stored in a non-volatile memory.

 Normally, a fuel gauge should never be disconnected from the battery, otherwise the capacity value will be lost.
 Therefore a fuel gauge is always built inside the battery case.
 But an externally connected fuel gauge, like this one, will be disconnected from a battery often since a battery can have a power on/off switch.
-So we store the battery capacity in an EEPROM. - Bluetooth connection to meters on the handlebar
+So we store the battery capacity in an EEPROM. - The dongle can be programmed directly via USB.

 Connections